WinSol (the Winter Solstice)

 But in Australia, winter is often a welcome respite from the oppressive heat of summer.
 It’s a break from bushfires, the wet/storm season that bring floods to the north, and the rain beginning in the south brings growth and abundance.

-I feel like Australian winters can be a time of activity or rest, but either way, they're the perfect time to take stock, and prepare for the year ahead (whether that looks more active or introspective), and to enjoy some cosiness and comfort!
+I feel like Australian winters can be a time of activity or rest — while some folks sink into the winter SADs (seasonal depression) as the sunlight declines, others emerge from their heat-induced summer SADs.
+Whichever category you’re in, it’s the perfect time to take stock, and prepare for the solar year ahead (whether that looks more active or introspective), and to enjoy some cosiness and comfort!

 Linked & Coinciding Festivals: